d-e-k-k/aquapi_backend/README.md

 ## Original Wireframe
 ![](planning/images/wire_frame.png)

+## User stories

+- As a hobbyist aquarium owner, I would like to be able to remotely check the status of my aquarium.
+- As a user, I would like to be able to see this info on a web page or cellular application so I can be confident my aquarium is okay even when I’m not home.
+- As a user, I would like to  know what the current or recent water temperature is so I can monitor if their might be an issue or failure.
+- As a user, I would like to be able to see historical temperature data so I can see if my heater is wearing out or how stable my tank temperature is.

+## Stretch

+- As a user I would like to see historical temperature for different time intervals: day, week, month
+- As a user I would like to see historical temperature displayed in a graph so I can quickly visualize the info and recognize trend and outliers
+- As a user, I would like to have an automatic aquarium feeder so my fish can be feed when I am not home
+- As a user I would like to know if my automatic feeding feature is activated and turn it on and off so it only feeds the fish when I’m not home .
+- As a user, I would like to be able to monitor water flow so I can make sure the pumps are running and could use this as indicator for leaks or pumps needing to be cleaned.

 ## Instillation Steps
 1. Fork and clone this repo
 2. Cd into the project directory
 3. Install project dependencies by running npm i
+  - moment
+  - axios
+  - recharts

 4. Create a new feature branch and start working!

 ## Technologies